Name - Abhishek Vashist (AV)

 Languages: English, Malay, various Chinese dialects, y un poco español

 Hi everyone!
 I come from a Malaysian city called Penang (you've probably heard of it as the "food heaven").
 I also call Subang Jaya my second home as I went to college there, and then transferred to the UMN!
 At UMN, I am a Sexual Health Awareness and Disease Education (SHADE) Coordinator at Boynton Health.
 Besides that, I am an International Student Ambassador, and I also join the Malaysian Student Group (PERSISMA) on campus.
 Minneapolis is one of the most beautiful cities I have ever seen - it is truly amazing here.
 As an ambassador, I strive to make your transition from your home country to Minneapolis as smooth as possible!
 If you have any questions about what I do, my majors/minors, feel free to e-mail me!

 Hey!
 My name is Pierre Abillama and I’m from Beirut, Lebanon.
-I am a freshman at the University of Minnesota – Twin Cities hoping to graduate with a degree in Computer Engineering from the College of Science and Engineering.
+I am a sophomore at the University of Minnesota – Twin Cities hoping to graduate with a degree in Computer Engineering from the College of Science and Engineering.
 I speak three languages including Arabic and French.
 I love music, enjoy playing electric guitar with my friends, and appreciate good Lebanese food (mostly hummus).
 I also follow some sports, but mainly soccer.

 I came to the U not knowing what to expect because most international students including myself didn't get to visit and tour the beautiful campus before the start of the academic year.
 Looking back, I can confidently say that I am thankful to be here and to have this wonderful college experience at one of the best schools in the U.S. where I have so many opportunities to develop my technical abilities and leadership skills.
 Ski U-Mah!